a-subhani/CodeLab-II-Pyhton/Chapter 2 -Data structures/README.md

-# Chapter 2 -Data Structures
+# Chapter 2 - Exercises
 Exercises with a tick mark ☑️ represent exercises that must be submitted for the Programming Skills Portfolio as a minimum expectation.
 Completing more exercises provides the opportunity to attain higher marks.
-For each exercise you should create a new project with the name of the exercise and save it to this exercises folder in your local repository.
+For each exercise you should create a new project with the name of the exercise and save it to this folder in your local repository.

 Once you have completed your solution you should make sure you commit and push your solutions to your remote repository on GitHub.
 You can commit and push as many changes to your solutions as you wish, only those pushed before the deadline will be marked for the Programming Skills Portfolio.